Refresh API

 • font

-• urls - Matching an array of URLs.
-URLs can include the wildcard character *.
-For Example: ["<https://example.com/html/example-*>"]
+• urls - Match an array of URLs (supports * wildcards).
+Example: ["https://example.com/html/example-*"]

-• prefixes - Matching URLs via given prefixes
+• prefixes - Match URLs by prefixes.

 • url